OpenNMS/jrrd2/README.md

-jrrd2
+JRrd2
 =====

+Jrrd2 provides a native interface for Java to [rrdtool](http://oss.oetiker.ch/rrdtool).

-A thread-safe rewrite of [jrrd](https://github.com/OpenNMS/jrrd)
+It is a rewrite and successor of [jrrd](https://github.com/OpenNMS/jrrd).

 Building
 --------